‘Please help us bring Nancy Guthrie home,’ FBI pleads as search stretches into third day

 What has Savannah Guthrie said?

-Savannah Guthrie is in Arizona, Nanos said.
-The “Today” show opened Monday with a statement from her: “On behalf of our family, I want to thank everyone for the thoughts, prayers and messages of support.
+The “Today” show opened Monday with a statement from Savannah Guthrie: “On behalf of our family, I want to thank everyone for the thoughts, prayers and messages of support.
 Right now, our focus remains on the safe return of our dear mom.”

 The statement also urged anyone with information to contact the sheriff’s office.